TangibleDream/uptake/README.md

 5. Send the link to the PR

 ## Testing Methodology
-1. First ordered list item
-2. Another item
-⋅⋅* Unordered sub-list.
-1. Actual numbers don't matter, just that it's a number ⋅⋅1.
-Ordered sub-list
-4. And another item.
 1. View the software to be tested.
-2. Elicit requirements by exploring functionality of the paint calculator ⋅⋅a.
-Field validation
+2. Elicit requirements by exploring functionality of the paint calculator
+  -  Field validation
-⋅⋅b.
-Simple Calculation
+  -  Simple Calculation
-⋅⋅c.
-Complex Calculation
+  -  Complex Calculation
-⋅⋅d.
-RoundingCalculation
+  -  RoundingCalculation
 3. Automate tests

 Since I had the option of technology, I used C#/Selenium/SpecFlow/ReportUnit.
 For each test I mapped out xpath selectors by page object modeling.
 For most commands I created extension methods for cleaner code.
 ⋅⋅a.
 Field validation seems important for this test, and thankfully baked in with type=”number” and min=”1” properties of input.
 Decimal, negative numbers, and empty fields  are tested to assure the script will not advance to the dimension page or the result page
 ⋅⋅b.
 For simple and complex calculation, I assure that the total area to paint is calculated, and that the total gallons required is likewise calculated.